 Everyone is busy.
 Insanely busy.
 John Maynard Keynes predicted that, by the 21st century, we would be working 15 hour work weeks.
 What happened?
 Well, turns out we’re not actually that busy.
 In fact, we’re getting less busy.

 Derek Thompson goes into our leisure time and it’s fascinating, but my point is that we’re just not working as much as people used to.
 People are constantly trying to find ways to do more in less time (like here, here, here and don’t forget about here.)
-I’m 24 years old, a senior in college.
 In the last year, I’ve had 4 different jobs, done 5 internships and helped start two companies on two different continents.
 I, like so many of my friends, are the epitome of busy, sleepless millennials and that’s not even considering the sheer volume of Netflix I consume.

 But there is one theory that keeps me going.
 Now, I haven’t taken a science class since 2009 and I don’t pretend to understand what natural selection really is but, from what I gather from witty anecdotes and the jokes on laffy taffy, natural selection is basically the survival of the fittest, the attributes that keep something alive will continue on into the next generation and so on.